akhikolla/akhikolla.github.io/_posts/2020-08-30-Rcpp-Packages-Limited-FuzzTesting.md

 ```

 We downloaded CRAN check pages for all the Rcpp packages and tried to identify the packages with bugs in them.
-The [CRAN list](https://github.com/akhikolla/RcppDeepState/blob/master/R/crancheck.R) has the code to list the packages that have bugs identified by CRAN tools.

 ```R
 > unique(type.dt$pkg)